- Photos & Map

 Directions & Parking facilities

-At Alpe Veglia, you can take the Comazzibus back to Varzo, where you can catch the train again and return to Brig via the Simplon tunnel.
+At Alpe Veglia, you can take the Comazzibus back to Varzo, where you can connect again to the train and return through the Simplon Tunnel to Brig.

 Additional information